About Workshop

 Material Sciences in Satellite

-Gain insight into small satellite form factors, structures, materials, and mechanics.
-Engage in hands-on CubeSat II building.
+Study small satellite form factors, structures, materials, and mechanics.
+Engage in the construction of your own CubeSat.
 Learn about equipment reliability, space qualification, launch processes, and COTS satellite design.
 Explore thermal and vibration testing, orbital mechanics, look angles, perturbations, and radio considerations.

 Satellite Communications